 Where We Work

-The John Dempsey Hospital at UConn Health is a university teaching hospital with a focus on patient care along with clinical and basic science research.
-The entire spectrum of inpatient and outpatient orthopaedic care, across all subspecialties, is treated here.
-There are seven basic science research faculty in the Department of Orthopaedic Surgery and four clinical faculty have active basic science research labs.
-In addition, UConn Health has many other laboratories that are committed to various aspects of musculoskeletal basic science research.
+John Dempsey Hospital at UConn Health is a university teaching hospital with a focus on patient care, along with clinical and basic science research.
+We treat the entire spectrum of inpatient and outpatient orthopaedic care, across all subspecialties.

 The Musculoskeletal Institute (MSI) represents a consortium of clinical services that includes Orthopedics & Sports Medicine, the Comprehensive Spine Center, our Osteoporosis Center, and Rheumatology.
 At the present time, seven residents rotate at this site in oncology, sports medicine, hand and upper extremity, spine, adult reconstruction, bone infection, and foot and ankle.

 Research is also a core component of MSI with seven basic science research faculty and four clinical faculty who have active basic science research labs.
 We have a number of other laboratories that are committed to various aspects of musculoskeletal basic science research too.

 Our institute has a dedicated facility on UConn Health’s lower campus that is entirely committed to musculoskeletal care.

 - First Floor – Radiology and physical therapy

 - Second Floor – Outpatient surgical area known as the Farmington Surgery Center

 - Fourth Floor – Academic offices, conference rooms, basic science research labs, Bioskills Laboratory, resident resource center, and state-of-the-art Harry R. Gossling Library.
 The library is supported by a philanthropic grant from the Gossling family in memory of the first chairman of the Department of Surgery.